Derby College: Sites

 Derby College has a number of campuses across Derbyshire:

-The Roundhouse
+The Roundhouse (RH)

-Officially opened in 2010 by the Princess Royal and accompanied by the Lord Lieutenant of Derbyshire.
+Officially opened in 2010 by the Princess Royal and accompanied by the lord-lieutenant of Derbyshire.
 The Roundhouse (RH) is dedicated to vocational courses such as Engineering, Construction (gas and plumbing), Civil Engineering, Hair & Beauty, Health and Social Care, Early Years / Child Care, Travel and Tourism, Business and Art & Design.

+In 2024, development of the East Midlands Institute of Technology commenced, the new facilities will provide 1100 square metres of spaces for Construction, Engineering, Digital, and Leadership training (Levels 4-6).

 As part of the Hair & Beauty faculty, the Roundhouse incorporates the SENSI hairdressing, holistics & beauty salon which are open to the public.

 The Roundhouse is also the home of the main Derby College Student Union (DCSU) office.

 The Roundhouse – Johnson Building (JB)

-The Johnson Annex on Locomotive Way, Pride Park, is the Automotive centre for Derby College.
+The Johnson Building on Locomotive Way, Pride Park, is the transitions centre for Derby College.

+In 2024, a new Automotive Engineering Facility was built on the main Roundhouse campus, Stephenson Building.